FMA (album): Singles

-The album also includes two single, originally on Memo in 2015.
+The album also includes two previously released singles, originally on Memo in 2015.
 "You Don't Own Me", a cover of Lesley Gore's 1963 hit song, was released on 17 March 2015.
 It features American rapper G-Eazy, and has become a hit, peaking at number one in Australia, number four in the United Kingdom, number five in New Zealand, and number 58 in the United States.
 "Boyfriend Jeans" was released on 25 September 2015.